 Connecting other devices

 Good news.
-The Amazon Echo artificial intelligence-powered speaker plays nice with Spotify.
+The Amazon Echo and Echo Dot speakers play nicely with Spotify.
 Just connect your Spotify account in the Alexa app, and then start barking commands like "Play me some Bowie!" and the Echo will do as it's told.
 You'll be grooving to Let's Dance in no time.
 Apple users can control music playback by asking Siri, too.

 Connect your Spotify account in the Uber app and you can then take control of your car's stereo (assuming your driver has allowed it).
 They'll love your choice of music, we're sure...